 Top cannabinoids for sex

-Most experts might agree that the best cannabinoids for sex are THC, CBD, and CBG.
-Certainly, other cannabinoids may enhance your sex life, but they are not yet fully understood.
+Most experts might agree that the most popular cannabinoids for sex are THC, CBD, and CBG.
+Certainly, other cannabinoids may enhance your sex life, but they are less fully understood.

 How does Delta-9 THC affect sex?
-Essentially, it enhances your sensations and perceptions.
-Thus, products containing various levels of it can lead to fantastic, ultra-sensual sex.
+Essentially, it can help enhance your sensations and perceptions.
+Thus, products containing various levels of it can be great with ultra-sensual sex.
 But for some, even low doses of Delta-9 THC can lead to some paranoia or anxiety.
 Therefore, it’s important to access the THC content of the product and evaluate how you may personally respond to the cannabinoid before taking it.
 Remember, if your response to THC is unknown, start low and go slow.
-Or, if you find its effect too trippy for your taste, CBD is a great alternative and is thought to reduce anxiety.
-A CBD massage oil, Indica or Indica-dominant strain, or Indica-dominant hybrid strain—versus a Sativa-dominant strain— may be less heady and more relaxing.
+Or, if you find its effect too trippy for your taste, CBD is a great alternative.
+A CBD massage oil, indica or indica-dominant strain, or indica-dominant hybrid strain—versus a sativa-dominant strain— may be less heady and more relaxing.

-CBD is thought to ease inflammation, boost relaxation, and increase circulation.
-Many people believe it, in turn, improves their sexual experience.
-Myriad edibles, topical creams, ointments, and lubricants offer calming ingredients and pain-relieving qualities associated with CBD’s effects.
-For example, certain CBD products are popular with women who suffer from endometriosis and other types of pelvic pain.
-Additionally, some women find that because THC products may increase vaginal dryness, CBD-based lubes can be a pleasurable way to counter that side effect [10].
+CBD is thought to promote relaxation.
+Many people believe it in turn improves their sexual experience.
+Myriad edibles, topical creams, ointments, and lubricants offer calming options associated with CBD’s effects.
+For example, certain CBD products are popular with women and they find that they can be a pleasurable addition to the bedroom [10].

 Check out the Complete Guide to Cannabis and Sex